 First-degree burglar, also called residential burglary, occurs on the entry of:

 - Certain inhabited vessels and floating homes.

 - The inhabited portion of any other building.

 Inhabited places are still considered to be inhabited if their occupants left the premises solely because of a natural or other disaster.

-Second degree burglary is any burglary that is not first degree burglary.
-This includes a:
+Second-degree burglary is any burglary that is not first-degree burglary.
+This includes structures such as:

-Of course, in order to be found guilty of either first or second degree burglary, the prosecutor has to have enough evidence to prove both your actions and your intent.
-Just because someone enters a residence or a store, that doesn't mean they intend to steal what is inside.
+In order to be found guilty of either first or second-degree burglary, the prosecutor has to have enough evidence to prove both your actions and your intent.
+Just because someone enters a residence or a store doesn't mean they intend to steal what is inside.
 Statements made to police, your prior criminal history, witness testimony, and other evidence can prove or disprove intent.
-An experienced burglary defense attorney like William Kroger will examine the evidence in your case and help you defend your burglary charge in court.What is the Penalty for a California Burglary Conviction?
+An experienced Los Angeles burglary defense attorney will examine the evidence in your case and help defend you in court.What is the Penalty for a California Burglary Conviction?

-The penalties for a conviction for burglary under the California Penal Code depend whether you have been charged with first degree burglary or second-degree burglary.
-First degree burglary is always considered a felony, but second degree burglary is a “wobbler,” which means it can be charged as either a felony or a misdemeanor.First Degree Burglary Penalties
+The penalties for a conviction for burglary under the California Penal Code depend on whether you have been charged with first-degree burglary or second-degree burglary.
+First-degree burglary is always considered a felony, but second-degree burglary is a “wobbler,” which means it can be charged as either a felony or a misdemeanor.First-Degree Burglary Penalties

 A conviction for first-degree or residential burglary carries a penalty of: